 Program Description.
-The Federal Pell Grant Program provides grants to financially needy undergraduate students to help pay the costs of attending postsecondary institutions (in very limited circumstances, post-baccalaureate students in teacher education programs may also qualify for aid).
-Pell Grants are the "foundation" federal student aid program.
-Students must apply by filing a Free Application for Federal Student Aid (FAFSA) for a Federal Pell Grant before their eligibility for other federal student aid programs is determined.
-Each award year, Congress, during the appropriations process, establishes the minimum and maximum Pell Grant award levels.
-In award year 2011-2012, grants ranged from \$555 to \$5,550.
-In award year 2012-13, grants range between \$577 and \$5,550.
+The Federal Pell Grant Program provides grants to financially needy undergraduate students to help pay the costs of attending postsecondary institutions (in very limited circumstances, post-baccalaureate students in teacher education programs may also qualify for Pell Grants).
+Pell Grants are the "foundational" federal student aid program.
+Students must apply for a Federal Pell Grant before their eligibility for other federal student aid programs is determined.
+During the annual Congressional appropriations process, the minimum and maximum Pell Grant award level is established for the upcoming award year.
+In award year 2012-2013, grants ranged from \$577 to \$5,550.
+In award year 2013-14, grants range between \$582 and \$5,645.
 The amounts students receive are based on their educational costs and the family's ability to contribute to college costs.

 Two award rules dictate the amount each student receives.
-The first, the need rule, subtracts students' estimated amount they and their families can afford to pay for educational expenses (based on their income, assets, and other information collected when students apply for financial aid) from their total educational costs.
+The first, the need rule, subtracts the estimated amount a student and his or her family can afford to pay for educational expenses (based on their income, assets, and other information collected when students apply for financial aid) from their total educational costs.

-The second, the entitlement rule, subtracts the estimated amounts students and their families can afford to pay from the Federal Pell Grant maximum award.
+The second, the entitlement rule, subtracts the estimated amounts a student and his or her family can afford to pay from the Federal Pell Grant maximum award.
 Each eligible recipient receives the lower amount of the two awards based on these award rules.

 Recipient Information.
-In award year 2009-20101 (the most recent year of available data), approximately 8.1 million undergraduates from low-income families received Federal Pell Grants, with an average award of \$3,706.
-According to ED's most recent Pell Grant End of Year Report, 76% of the Federal Pell Grant recipients in 2009-2010 came from families with annual income of \$30,000 or less (see Table 2).
-The median family income of students who received Pell Grants was just \$16,300 in academic year 2007-20082 (the most recent year of available data), according to ED's National Postsecondary Student Aid Study (NPSAS:08).
+In award year 2010-2011 (the most recent year of available data), approximately 9.3 million undergraduates from low-income families received Federal Pell Grants, with an average award of \$3,833.
+According to ED's most recent Pell Grant End of Year Report, 74 percent of the Federal Pell Grant recipients in 2010-2011 came from families with annual income of \$30,000 or less (see Table 2).
+The median family income of students who received Pell Grants was just \$16,300 in academic year 2007-2008 (the most recent year of available data), according to ED's National Postsecondary Student Aid Study (NPSAS:08).

 Federal Pell Grant recipients attend a wide variety of postsecondary institutions.
-In the 2009-2010 award year, nearly 62% of the recipients attended two-year and four-year public colleges and universities; 12% were enrolled at private not-for-profit colleges and universities; and 25% attended proprietary (private, for-profit) institutions (see Figure 1).
+In the 2010-2011 award year, nearly 64 percent of the recipients attended two-year and four-year public colleges and universities; 13 percent were enrolled at private not-for-profit colleges and universities; and 24 percent attended proprietary (private, for-profit) institutions (see Figure 1).